President Trump discusses bombshell revelations in Flynn case in exclusive interview with Maria Bartiromo

 "This was all Obama.
 This was all Biden.
 These people were corrupt," Trump told Bartiromo.
 "The whole thing was corrupt and we caught them."

+Trump then brought up text messages between FBI paramours Peter Strzok and Lisa Page, which included an exchange about preparing talking points for Comey to give to President Obama, who wanted “to know everything we’re doing."
+The pair both worked at one point for Special Counsel Robert Mueller's probe of alleged collusion between the Trump campaign and Russia.

+“Remember the Lisa Page text to her lover saying ‘POTUS wants to see everything?’
+They're not talking about me.
+I wasn't president.
+They're talking about POTUS wants to see everything,” Trump told Bartiromo.

-Trump added that "if this happened to Obama instead of me everybody would be in jail for years."
+Trump added that "if this happened to Obama instead of me everybody would be in jail for years already."

+"It's a disgraceful thing," he continued.
+"But we caught them in the act.
+It's a beautiful thing.
+And every day we're seeing more and more information come out."

+Trump went on to say that "Comey and all these guys" were "guarding the fort."

 Trump also brought up Biden’s appearance on ABC’s “Good Morning America” last week where the presumptive Democratic presidential nominee said that he was “aware” at the time of the investigation started by Obama administration officials into Flynn.

-During the interview ABC anchor George Stephanopoulos pressed Biden, questioning whether he attended the Oval Office meeting on Jan.
-5, 2017 where Flynn apparently was discussed.
+During the interview, ABC anchor George Stephanopoulos pressed Biden, questioning whether he attended the Oval Office meeting on Jan.
+5, 2017, where Flynn apparently was discussed.

 In response Biden said, “I was aware that there was—that they asked for an investigation, but that’s all I know about it, and I don’t think anything else ...”